flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 title: The Joy and Sorrow of Markdown
 date: 2017-02-03T00:00:00.000Z
 author: Nobody Cares
 summary: I am taking over fourthpost .md   to write some handy tips about markdown.
 Yes, this is opinioned.
 Yes, I am grouchy today.
-A goal:  learn enough about markdown, to see if I could adopt an approach to web pages, where I use markdown files for the content (mostly text), and rely on the web page programming to do the layout and format.
+A goal--  learn enough about markdown, to see if I could adopt an approach to web pages, where I use markdown files for the content (mostly text), and rely on the web page programming to do the layout and format.
 tags:
   - environment
   - politics